MayarAlaa/LinearSystemEquationSolverApp/README.md

 # Linear System Equation Solver Android Application

-An Android Application developed by Team Minions (@MayarAlaa,@nairaAli,@MernaMaher,@minagamal13) to solve Linear Systems of two and three variables.
+An Android Application developed by Team Minions (Merna Maher Ghaly - Mina Gamal Khella - Mayar Ahmed Alaa ElDin - Naira Wahied Gharieb) to solve Linear Systems of two and three variables.
 The user takes a photo of the equations and the application gives the solution back.
 ![euation with 2 and 3 variables](https://github.com/MayarAlaa/LinearSystemEquationSolverApp/blob/master/eqns.PNG)

 We used **Tesseract OCR** library for letters and numbers detection .In addition to that, we used **OpenCV** for images enhancement .